segmentio/segment-docs/src/connections/reverse-etl/reverse-etl-catalog.md

 Engage Premier Subscriptions users can use Reverse ETL to sync subscription data from warehouses to destinations.

 To get started with using Reverse ETL for subscriptions:
-1. Navigate to Engage > Audiences and select the Profile explorer tab.
+1. Navigate to **Engage > Audiences** and select the **Profile explorer** tab.
-2. Click Manage subscription statuses and select Update subscription statuses.
+2. Click **Manage subscription statuses** and select **Update subscription statuses**.
-3. Select Sync with RETL as the method to update your subscription statuses.
+3. Select **Sync with RETL** as the method to update your subscription statuses.
-4. Click Configure.
+4. Click **Configure**.
 5. In the Reverse ETL catalog, select the Reverse ETL source you want to use.
 6. Set up the source.
-Refer to the add a source section for more details on how to set up the source.
+Refer to the [add a source](/docs/connections/reverse-etl/setup/#step-1-add-a-source) section for more details on how to set up the source.
 7. Add the Segment Profiles destination as your Reverse ETL destination.
-Refer to add a destination for more details to set up the destination.
+Refer to [add a destination](/docs/connections/reverse-etl/setup/#step-3-add-a-destination) for more details on how to set up the destination.
-8. Once your destination is set, go to the Mappings tab of your destination and click Add Mapping.
+8. Once your destination is set, go to the **Mappings** tab of your destination and click **Add Mapping**.
-9. Select the model you want to use and then select Send Subscriptions.
+9. Select the model you want to use and then select **Send Subscriptions**.
-10. Click Create Mapping.
+10. Click **Create Mapping**.
-11. Follow the steps in the Create Mappings section to set your mappings.
+11. Follow the steps in the [Create Mappings](/docs/connections/reverse-etl/setup/#step-4-create-mappings) section to set your mappings.

 <!--- TODO: Add link ^^ --->